 When creating a palette it’s important to keep in mind:

 - The vibrancy between the tones

 - How similar they are to other branded colours

 - How print-friendly they are (some colours are for web use only)

 When working with brands it is very important to be careful with colours and logos placement.
 Ideally, you would have received the style brand guide by now which explains how and where to place a logo.
 Logo disasters do not only include poor design choices, sometimes poor positioning can be catastrophic as well.

 Use graphics and illustrations wisely

-A good example are McDonald’s and Coca Cola when they partnered with YouTube Superstars Rhett and Link.
-The fast food giant asked the creative duo to produce an ad for the brand based on their viral video T-Shirt Wars (16 million views, wow!).
+A good example is when McDonald’s and Coca-Cola partnered with YouTube Superstars Rhett and Link.
+The fast-food giant asked the creative duo to produce an ad for the brand based on their viral video T-Shirt Wars (16 million views, wow!).
 For those who haven’t seen it, this is a stop-motion video that uses T-shirts to drive a narrative.
-The illustrations are simplistic and only feature the McDonald’s and Coca Cola logo at the beginning of the clip.
+The illustrations are simplistic and only feature the McDonald’s and Coca-Cola logo at the beginning of the clip.
 While these garments were manufactured for the video and not for sale, they are still very attractive.